hydren-crypto/stampchain/docs/src20.md

-# Indexing Details
+# Indexing for SRC-20 Transactions

 SRC-20 transactions may be indexed directly from BTC for validation.
-Prior to block 796,000 this can be accomplihed using Counterpart API's to pull transaction details.
+Prior to block 796,000 this can be accomplihed using Counterparty API's to pull transaction details from valid issuances with a numeric asset with a valid json string encoded in base64 with the multisig scripts to a valid keyburn address.
 All transacitons on and after block 796,000 must be parsed directly from a BTC node.
-The specifications above must be followed including valid json strings, valid counterparty transaction (prior to block 796,000), and a valid stamp: transaction.
+The specifications above must be followed including valid json strings and a valid Bitcoin Stamp transaction prefixed by 'stamp:'

 ## Tick Length